 He serves in the Idaho Army National Guard.

 Troy has 4 sons, 2 daughter-in-laws, and 4 grandkids!

 Hobbies: Troy enjoys fishing, hunting, golfing and spending time with his wife, Maddie and family

 Amy Gabica, Therapy Trainer

 Degree: Bachelor of Science in Human Performance, with minors in Pre-PT, Psychology and Visual Studies (The College of Idaho)

 Why Physical Therapy?: With the help of a sports medicine class in high school, Amy found physical therapy to be something she knew she would love doing for the rest of her life.
 Being able to help someone overcome injuries and/or pain creates a joy that she did not know was possible.
 Just the way the human body works, how it is capable to heal itself amazes her to the point that she wants to keep learning about it.
 Also playing sports in high school helped Amy want to stay within the athletic realm which lead to her career choice.
 Amy was very fortunate to know exactly what she wanted to do and what exactly she wanted to get her degree in once she graduated high school.

 Specialties: Exercise Trainer

 Hobbies: Amy enjoys anything outdoors, softball, watching MMA, shooting singing, traveling, figuring out about her Basque heritage and hanging out with her family and friends.

-Whether it’s underserved populations or those who thrive in their environment, she’s here to listen and be there through the hard and easy times.
+Why Physical Therapy?: Jordan loves meeting new people and giving them a smile on their face.
+She also loves helping those who need it.
+Hearing those she helped say thank you with a smile on their face, that’s the most satisfying thing to Jordan.
+Whether it’s under-served populations or those who thrive in their environment, she’s here to listen and be there through the hard and easy times.
 She wants everyone to have a positive and welcoming experience.